EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 ## Group-level security {#ssec-group-level-security}

 The approach described in this document relies on commonly shared group keying material to protect communication within a multicast group.
 This requires that all group members are trusted, i.e. they do not forward the content of group messages to entities that are not registered as members of the group.
 However, in many use cases, the devices in the multicast group belong to a common authority and are configured by a commissioner.
-For instance, in a professional lighting scenario, the roles of the broadcaster and listener nodes are configured by the lighting commissioner, and devices strictly follow those roles.
+For instance, in a professional lighting scenario, the roles of broadcaster and listener are configured by the lighting commissioner, and devices strictly follow those roles.

 Furthermore, the presented approach SHOULD take into consideration the risk of compromise of group members.
 Such a risk is reduced when multicast groups are deployed in physically secured locations, like lighting inside office buildings.
 The adoption of key management schemes for secure revocation and renewal of security contexts group keying material SHOULD be considered.

-## Late joining nodes ## {#ssec-late-joining-nodes}
+## Late joining endpoints ## {#ssec-late-joining-endpoints}

-Upon joining the multicast group when the system is fully operative, listener nodes are not aware of the current sequence number values used by different broadcasters to transmit multicast request messages.
-This means that, when such listener nodes receive a secure multicast message from a broadcaster, they are not able to verify if that message is fresh and has not been replayed.
+Upon joining the multicast group when the system is fully operative, listeners are not aware of the current sequence number values used by different broadcasters to transmit multicast request messages.
+This means that, when such listeners receive a secure multicast message from a broadcaster, they are not able to verify if that message is fresh and has not been replayed.

-In order to address this issue, upon receiving a multicast message from a particular broadcaster for the first time, late joining listener nodes can initialize their last-seen sequence number in their Recipient Context associated to that broadcaster.
+In order to address this issue, upon receiving a multicast message from a particular broadcaster for the first time, late joining listeners can initialize their last-seen sequence number in their Recipient Context associated to that broadcaster.
 However, after that they drop the message, without delivering it to the application layer.
 This provides a reference point to identify if future multicast messages from the same broadcaster are fresher than the last one seen.
-As an alternative, a late joining listener node can directly contact the broadcaster, and explicitly request a confirmation of the sequence number in the first received multicast message.
+As an alternative, a late joining listener can directly contact the broadcaster, and explicitly request a confirmation of the sequence number in the first received multicast message.

-A possible different approach considers the GC as an additional listener node in the multicast group.
+A possible different approach considers the GC as an additional listener in the multicast group.
 Then, the GC can maintain the sequence number values of each broadcaster in the group.
 When late joiners send a request to the GC to join the group, the GC can provide them with the list of sequence number values to be stored in the Recipient Contexts associated to the appropriate broadcasters.

-## Provisioning of public keys ## {#ssec-provisioning-of-public-keys}
+## Retrieval of public keys ## {#ssec-retrieval-of-public-keys}

 TBD